 This secretary of the Senate became nationally famous for his well-timed poll of chicken farmers.
-He also grabbed news headlines for exercising a function of his office that had fallen to few of his predecessors and none of his successors: he presided over the Senate.
+He also grabbed news headlines for exercising a function of his office that had fallen to few of his predecessors: he presided over the Senate.
 Among his most intimate friends was the president of the United States.

 When the Republicans took control of the Senate in 1947, they elected their own secretary—a move that led the Democrats to name Biffle executive director of the Democratic Policy Committee.
 Before leaving as secretary, however, he got to exercise a unique responsibility of his office.
 Senate Rule I authorized the secretary to perform the duties of the chair in the absence of a vice president and pending the election of a president pro tempore.
 With the office of vice president vacant and the former president pro tempore's Senate term expired, Biffle presided during two days of procedural maneuvering over the seating of a senator.
 As soon as it resolved that matter, the Senate elected its president pro tempore and Biffle relinquished his office.

 As professional pollsters branded Truman the underdog in the 1948 presidential campaign, the president welcomed signs of support from the "common people."
 Disguised in the soiled overalls and straw hat of a chicken buyer, Biffle set out in a old pickup truck to sample opinion throughout the Ohio and Mississippi River valleys.
 Returning from his six-week journey, he advised Truman that he had a "fighting chance."